K1GOL/StreamFusion/README.md

 ## About StreamFusion

 StreamFusion incorporates multiple music streaming services in one, and has many useful features, such as:
-* Music downloading & offline playback
+* Download music and play it offline
-* No buffering in the middle of playback
+* Zero buffering in the middle of playback
+* No ads

 ## Change log